Nigerian Christians on frontline vow to stay despite 40 ‘barbaric’ student deaths

 Nigerian Christian leaders expressed dissatisfaction with the protection the government had seemed able to provide.
 Gideon Para-Mallam, Regional Secretary of the International Federation of Evangelical Students based in Jos, Plateau State, told Open Doors News that these deaths were not only tragic: ‘They are killing the flower of our youth, and the future of this nation’.

-Nigerian security officials said top-ranking Boko Haram members had migrated to the town after sustained military crackdowns on the group’s spiritual home in neighbouring Borno state which has Sharia law.
+Nigerian security officials said top-ranking an extremist group that is located primarily in Northern Nigeria members had migrated to the town after sustained military crackdowns on the group’s spiritual home in neighbouring Borno state which has Sharia law.
 In September, officials had arrested 154 members while at least 30 people had died in attacks and shootouts in Mubi, before these latest student deaths.

 Security officials said a stash of explosives and other weapons, including brand new AK47s, submachine guns and poison-tip arrows, was discovered during a raid last month on a student residence used by Boko Haram.
 Another police sweep had uncovered further piles of explosives and weapons.
 A dawn-to-dusk curfew had just been lifted as the latest violence erupted.